jrobchin/effactory/README.md

 # Effactory
-A framework for creating video effects.
+A toolkit for creating video effects.